jgerle/gsonline/Readme.md

 ADMINS = ['your@email.here']
 ```

+### Option A: Run it from source on your machine

+You need to have a MySQL server available and accessible for the app.
+The db user needs permissions to create and modify
+tables.

+1) Create a virtual environment: `python -m venv .venv`
+2) Activate the environment: `.\.venv\Scripts\activate`
+3) Install packages: `pip install -r requirements.txt`
+4) Create db and populate it: `flask db init && flask db upgrade`
+5) Start the app: `flask run`

+### Option B: Docker Compose

+1) Build the app container with `docker build -t gsonline:dev .`
-3) Execute `docker-compose up -d`
+2) Execute `docker-compose up -d`

+### Access the web app

-4) Access the app at <http://localhost:5000>.
+Either way, access the app at <http://localhost:5000>.
 Register a user, login and go for it :)

 ## BSI Grundschutz Kompendium 2022